OWASP/owasp-mastg/Document/0x06a-Platform-Overview.md

 #### Hardware Security

 The iOS security architecture makes heavy use of hardware-based security features that enhance overall performance and security.
-Each iOS device comes with two built-in AES 256-bit keys – GID and UID – fused and compiled into the application processor and Secure Enclave during manufacturing.
+Each iOS device comes with two built-in AES 256-bit keys – GID and UID – that are fused and compiled into the application processor and Secure Enclave during manufacturing.
 There is no direct way to read these keys by software or debugging interfaces such as JTAG.
 Encryption and decryption operations are performed by hardware AES crypto-engines having exclusive access to these keys.

 The GID is a common value shared between all processors in a class of devices and known to Apple, and is used to prevent tampering with firmware files and other cryptographic tasks not directly related to the user's private data.
 UIDs, which are unique to each device, are used to protect the key hierarchy used for device-level file system encryption.
 Because they are not recorded during manufacturing, not even Apple can restore the file encryption keys for a particular device.